kinow/autosubmit/docs/source/devguide/variables.rst

 Autosubmit uses a variable substitution system to facilitate the development of the templates.
 This variables can be used on the template in the form %VARIABLE_NAME%.

+All configuration variables non related to current_job or platform are accesible by calling first to their parents. ex: %PROJECT.PROJECT_TYPE% or %DEFAULT.EXPID%

+You can review all variables at any given time by using the command :ref:`report`:

+    $ autosubmit report expid -all

 Job variables
 =============